mschubert/ToxicGenes/README.md

 > altered DNA damage response and innate immune signaling processes following
 > gene overexpression.
 Finally, we provide a comprehensive catalog of
 > compensated, toxic, and ARGOS genes as a community resource.

+## Analysis directories

+The main Analysis steps are performed in the following directories:

+* `data` - Creating the analytical data sets
+* `model_compensation` - The compensation analysis
+* `model_orf` - The ORF toxicity analysis
+* `report` - The scripts to create all figures in the manuscript

+Those can be run via the `snakemake` workflow manager once all dependencies are met.

+## Dependencies

+* All required R packages and their versions are listed in `renv.lock`.
+* The `ebits` toolkit and setup according to the project README
+* The ORF and TCGA data sets from their respective publications